 3,142 people were killed in motor vehicle crashes involving distracted drivers in 2020, according to the latest research from the National Highway Traffic Safety Administration.

-Distracted driving involves any activity that can cause a driver to take their eyes, hands or mind off of the road, endangering themselves and others.
+Distracted driving involves any activity that can cause a driver to take their eyes, hands or mind off the road, endangering themselves and others.
 Sending a text message, talking on a cell phone, using a navigation system and eating while driving are a few examples.

 A large majority of respondents surveyed for the AAA Foundation for Traffic Safety’s annual Traffic Safety Culture Index perceived reading (93%) and typing (92%) a text/email as very or extremely dangerous.
 The concern for these distracted driving behaviors is right up there with drowsy and drunk or impaired driving.

-Should There Be Texting/Talking While Driving Bans?
+Should There Be Texting While Driving Bans?

-All states have a law in place that bans motorists from using mobile devices completely or partially while driving, some stricter than others.
-A majority of drivers agree with these restrictions, with nearly 80% supporting laws against holding and talking on a cellphone behind the wheel.
+Most drivers agree with these restrictions, with nearly 80% supporting laws against holding and talking on a cellphone behind the wheel.
 However, only 45% of drivers surveyed for the Traffic Safety Culture Index support laws against reading, typing, or sending a text or email while driving.

 Attitude vs. Behavior